pytorch/rfcs/RFC-0012-lazy-tensor.md

   mutations don’t being visible at other relevant aliases (not always true, see https://github.com/pytorch/pytorch/issues/34538)

-* It is specifically designed to be traced every iteration your model is run, so the IR is designed to be more efficient for this use case: e.g., it has separate classes for every ATen operator, rather than a dynamically typed dictionary of attributes; it maintains a hash of an
+* It is specifically designed to trace every iteration of your model as it is run, so the IR is designed to be more efficient for this use case: e.g., it has separate classes for every ATen operator, rather than a dynamically typed dictionary of attributes; it maintains a hash of an